ietf/id-guidelines/README.md

-should be familiar with [the XML grammar](https://rfc-editor.org/info/rfc7991) [that the xml2rfc tool currently accepts](https://xml2rfc.tools.ietf.org/xml2rfc-doc.html), and the [RFC Editor’s FAQ on using the v3 XML format](https://www.rfc-editor.org/materials/FAQ-xml2rfcv3.html).
+should be familiar with [the XML grammar](https://rfc-editor.org/info/rfc7991) [that the xml2rfc tool currently accepts](https://xml2rfc.tools.ietf.org/xml2rfc-doc.html), and the [RFC Editor's FAQ on using the v3 XML format](https://www.rfc-editor.org/materials/FAQ-xml2rfcv3.html).

-As Internet-Drafts may be eventually published as RFCs, it is recommended to consult the [RFC Editor’s publication process](https://www.rfc-editor.org/pubprocess/).
+As Internet-Drafts may be eventually published as RFCs, it is recommended to consult the [RFC Editor's publication process](https://www.rfc-editor.org/pubprocess/).

 ## The Internet-Draft Repository